Mhando-Z/Necta-Results-Scraper/README.md

 ## NOTE:
-## If you are just interested in only using the script follow the following steps
+## If you are interested in only using the script follow the following Steps
-1.Clone or fork the repository make sure your computer has Node installed. if not click this link to install node [here](https://nodejs.org/).
-2.Then run npm install to install packages
+1.Clone or fork the repository make sure your computer has Node installed. if not click this link to install node [here](https://nodejs.org/).\n 2.Then run npm install to install packages\n
-3.Go to Necta website choose the school you want to scrape there results 4.Copy Url then in index.js file you will find a variable named url, change the variable 5.then run node index.js
+3.Go to Necta website choose the school you want to scrape there results\n 4.Copy Url then in index.js file you will find a variable named url, change the variable\n 5.then run node index.js\n
-6.Done! happy scraping...
+6.Done! happy scraping...\n
 its so easy that it will take you seconds to see the results Remember this Script works only on Necta webpages.